l-anastasia/study/README.md

-Little projects or exercises from courses on Udemy
+Little projects or exercises from courses on Udemy (Python)